jconorgrogan/Informational-Constructivism/README.md

 *   Reinforces why stable operation requires the Finite State regime, where distinctions are resolvable.
 *   Acts as a boundary condition that the Structure Dynamic (Stage 2) must navigate away from.

 **Transition to Stage 2:** Stage 1 established Finite States as the necessary structural basis for stable finite operation, reinforced by the Operational Limit.
-Stage 2 explores the consequences of dynamics within this finite framework.
+Stage 2 explores the consequences of dynamics within this finite framework, **examining how memory arises and enables the possibility of stable, self-referential systems.**

 ---